In this article you can read about the following:

-Among the dominant ecommerce platforms it is Magento EE that principally sells products to large companies: according to AheadWorks, an average product costs the most in these online stores, 538 dollars.
-In case of Community Edition the average price is only 260 dollars.
+Among the dominant eCommerce platforms, it is Magento EE that principally sells products to large companies: according to AheadWorks, an average product costs the most in these online stores, 538 dollars.
+In the case of Community Edition, the average price is only 260 dollars.

 This is a real challenge as the statistics vary from source to source.

 E.g. according to the June 2015 analysis of AheadWorks: